Clark-S/portfolio/README.md

 ## Education

 - *NSCC, Investment Management* - Comprehensive study of investment principles and practices, covering asset allocation, portfolio construction, and risk management.
-Explores various investment vehicles, including stocks, bonds, and mutual funds, as well as insurance, and group benefit plan.
+Explores various investment vehicles, including stocks, bonds, and mutual funds, as well as insurance, and group benefit plans.
 Emphasizes analytical techniques and real-world applications to optimize investment returns and achieve financial objectives.

 - *Google Data Analyst Certification* - A foundational course comprised of eight inner courses developed by Google, covering the complete data analysis process using tools like Excel, SQL, R, and Tableau.
 Includes hands-on projects and real-world case studies, culminating in a professional certificate.